-Below are the steps shows how does it work:
+Below are the steps that shows how does it work:

-The success of Web site development/implementation depends on the depth of the testing carried out before it is deployed online.
+Web site development/implementation’s success depends on the depth of the testing carried out before it is deployed online.

 1. As the first step of the testing process, we need to identify scenarios to be tested, which

-- Will have to be derived from the system requirement documents (SRS or BRD)
+- It Will have to be derived from the system requirement documents (SRS or BRD)

-- Are defined at a high-level asset of actions.
+- Are defined as a high-level asset of actions.

 - Are brief one-liners.

 - Should focus on what to test rather than how to test.